A-Lag-Na/Graphics_Project/README.md

 Camera Controls:
 WASD for horizontal, forwards/backwards movement.
 QE for vertical movement.
-Hold R to toggle directional light color.
+Hold R to toggle directional light on/off.
-T to move directional light.
+T to move directional light towards +X.
+Arrow Keys and Right Control, Right Shift to move Point Light (Represented by cube).
-G to move point light.
+FG to disable/renable point light.

 Grid is hard-coded.
-Corvette is rendered.
+Corvette is rendered from file using .obj loading.

 # GTemplates